Inspiration4

 B1062 sucessfully landed on ASDS JRTI after its third flight.
 Booster B1062 last launched 08/28/2024

 and has seen 22 successful launches and landings.
-Notable launches include GPS III SV04 & SV05 , Inspiration4 and Axiom-1.
+Notable launches include GPS III SV04 & SV05, Inspiration4 and Axiom-1.

-Destroyed during its 23rd landing attempt.
+Destroyed during its 23rd landing attempt on ASOG on 28 August 2024.

 Just Read the Instructions - JRTI

-Third (Marmac 303) ASDS barge, Just Read the Instructions (JRTI) is currently used to recover Falcon 9 and Heavy boosters in the Altantic Ocean.
+Third (Marmac 303) ASDS barge, Just Read the Instructions (JRTI) is currently used to recover Falcon 9 and Heavy boosters in the Atlantic Ocean.

 Autonomous Spaceport Drone Ship - ASDS